For The Pleasure of Seeing Her Again

 Catherine Flye as Nana is wonderful, witty and entrancing!
 While the

-Narrator is an important part of the play, it's Ms. Flye's character who
+Narrator is an important part of the play, it's Ms. Flye's character

 strength.
 While she is a wonderfully loving mother, she is also a human

-being with flaws and so we see a gossipy, insecure and at times exasperated
+being with flaws and so we see a gossipy, insecure and at times

-never occurred to her.
-It's a wonderful three dimensional portrayal of at
+questions that never occurred to her.
+It's a wonderful three

-least one woman that you probably know.
-If you are looking to treat yourself,
+dimensional portrayal of at least one woman that you probably know.
+If

-For the Pleasure of Seeing Her Again may be the production
+Again may be the production

 to take in and savor.